Instrumental Variable Value Iteration for Causal Offline Reinforcement Learning

 \section{Abstract}

 In offline reinforcement learning (RL) an optimal policy is learned solely from a priori collected observational data.
 However, in observational data, actions are often confounded by unobserved variables.
-Instrumental variables (IVs), in the context of RL, are the variables whose influence on the state variables are all mediated through the action.
+Instrumental variables (IVs), in the context of RL, are the variables whose influence on the state variables is all mediated by the action.
 When a valid instrument is present, we can recover the confounded transition dynamics through observational data.
 We study a confounded Markov decision process where the transition dynamics admit an additive nonlinear functional form.
-Using IVs, we derive a conditional moment restriction (CMR) through which we can identify transition dynamics based on observational data.
-We propose a provably efficient IV-aided Value Iteration (IVVI) algorithm based on a primal-dual reformulation of CMR.
-To the best of our knowledge, this is the first provably efficient algorithm for instrument-aided offline RL.
+Using IVs, we derive a conditional moment restriction through which we can identify transition dynamics based on observational data.
+We propose a provably efficient IV-aided Value Iteration (IVVI) algorithm based on a primal-dual reformulation of the conditional moment restriction.
+To our knowledge, this is the first provably efficient algorithm for instrument-aided offline~RL.